advantageconsumer.com

 Before I conclude, it is worth noting that in the entire history of the Consumer Protection Act, of over 34 years, one hardly comes across cases pertaining to the negligence of the Lawyers, who are penalised by these bodies.
 That is the reality.

-B.Vaidyanathan 16th May 2024
+16th May 2024 B.VAIDYANATHAN

 Chief Mentor